cuulee/contextablejs/README.md

   await model.validate(); // throw an error when invalid }
 catch(e) {
-  validationError = await model.handle(e); // creates a ValidationError from field-related errors or returns the original error
+  validationError = await model.handle(e); // creates a ValidationError from field-related errors or throws the original }
-}

-let errors = validationError.toArray(); // returns an array of validation errors
+let errors = validationError.toArray(); // returns an array of validation errors (toObject() is also available)
 ```

 **model.clear()**:Model